urban-wombat/flattables/README.md

 And if you wish to populate the flatbuffers []byte array yourself, and not go via gotables, just follow the setter calls in the various Go source files to get you going.
 In that case, you could use the gotables `tables.got` file purely for generating the schema and setter methods.
 That would run faster.

-4. Run the tests

-    $ go test -bench=.

-That's it!